ksmatievskaya/ax-test/README.md

  Implememted 3 pages as main, /boulevard, /apartments using vue-router

  - Animations
- for animations I am using GSAP and ScrollyVideo.js
+ for animations I am using GSAP and ScrollyVideo.js (below there are gift of all animations. wait for it to upload!)
     - Video play on scroll
     ![](https://github.com/ksmatievskaya/ax-test/blob/main/static/videoScroll.gif)
     - Burger menu navigation and Transition between pages using vue-router classes